nocoo/ipsafe/README.md

 ## 💡 Why ipsafe?

-Have you ever started a long-running `npm install` only to realize you're offline?
-Or initiated a `git push` that hangs because of network issues? `ipsafe` solves these frustrations by providing a quick connectivity check before executing your commands.
+Have you ever started a long-running command only to realize you're offline? `ipsafe` prevents this frustration by checking connectivity first.

 Perfect for:
 - 🏠 Remote work with unstable connections
 - ✈️ Working while traveling
-- 🔄 CI/CD pipelines that need network and service validation
+- 🔄 CI/CD pipelines requiring network validation
 - 🛡️ Any script that depends on internet connectivity
-- 🏥 Health checks for APIs and services
-- 🔍 Content validation for web scraping scripts